 To begin answering this question, CSI developed and commissioned a YouGov survey of 800 people with arrest and conviction records in these three states (58% in Pennsylvania, 30% in Michigan, and 12% in Utah) in collaboration with Dr. Nyron Crawford, Associate Professor of Political Science at Temple University.
 This survey provides critical insights into how these laws affect everyday lives, how aware those impacted by the legal system are about the Clean Slate law in their state, and the tangible benefits they experience as a result.

-Frequently Asked Questions About the YouGov Survey
+Frequently Asked Questions About the Impact Survey

 The survey aimed to assess the impact of having a record on individuals’ lives, their awareness of Clean Slate laws, and how those laws have benefited them.
 It focused on respondents in Pennsylvania, Utah, and Michigan, where Clean Slate laws have taken effect, to gather real-time data and inform advocacy and policy improvement efforts.